sadikovi/spark-netflow/README.md

 to file header and iterator of rows, allows to pass additional predicate and statistics
 - `com.github.sadikovi.netflowlib.NetFlowHeader` header information can be accessed using this class from `NetFlowReader.getHeader()`, see class for more information on flags available

-Note that library has only one external dependency on `io.netty.buffer.ByteBuf` buffers, which could be replaced with standard Java buffer functionality, but since it was built for being used as part of a spark-package, this dependency comes with Spark.

 Here is the general usage pattern:
 ```scala